Asuka Saitō

-Asuka Saitō (齋藤 飛鳥, Saitō Asuka) is a Japanese actress and model.
+Asuka Saitō (Saitō Asuka) is a Japanese actress, model, and television presenter.
 She is a former first generation member of the idol girl group Nogizaka46 and a regular model for the fashion magazine sweet.

-As an actress her lead roles have included Mana Hayase in the Japanese remake of You Are the Apple of My Eye, and Midori Asakusa in both the film and TV adaptations of Keep Your Hands Off Eizouken!.
+As an actress, her lead roles have included Mana Hayase in the Japanese remake of the Taiwanese film You Are the Apple of My Eye and Midori Asakusa in both the film and television adaptations of the manga Keep Your Hands Off Eizouken!.

 Early life

 Saitō was born on August 10, 1998, in Katsushika, Tokyo, to a Burmese mother and Japanese father.
 She has two older brothers.

 When Saitō was in her latter years of elementary school, she was bullied by her classmates and, despite reaching out, received no help from her teachers, prompting her to stop attending school for a period of time.
 This resulted in a withdrawn personality as a consequence, which she eventually overcame after joining Nogizaka46.

 Career

 Early career: child actress

 Saitō debuted as an actress in 2007 in the film Sakuran, playing the protagonist as a child.
 She had also appeared in a number of commercials.